tlwr/www.tobys.cloud/sites/www.toby.codes/posts/Application-load-balancer-with-static-IP-and-source-IP.md

 ## Solution

-AWS NLB &xrarr; HAProxy &xrarr; AWS ALB &xrarr; the web services
+AWS NLB → HAProxy → AWS ALB → the web services

 The NLB terminates TLS using an ACM certificate.
 The user sees a publicly valid TLS certificate issued by Starfield, which is Amazon's certificate